Dr. Robert and Helen Johnson Hosler

 Helen was active in many of Cleveland’s charitable agencies including the Sunbeam Shop at Vocational Guidance Services and the Western Reserve Historical Society.

-The Hoslers moved to Two Bratenahl Place.
+Robert and Helen moved to Two Bratenahl Place.
 Robert Hosler died on September 20, 1994, in the Judson Park community.
-Helen was perhaps Bratenahl’s oldest resident when she died at the age of 94 on January 13, 2007.
+Helen was perhaps Bratenahl’s oldest resident when she died on January 13, 2007, at age 94.
 Both Robert and Helen are buried in Lake View Cemetery.